moonstreet/moonstreet/content/post/devops/terraform-1.md

 ## Modularize

-Let's make a module of the network creation.
+It's good practice to modularize Terraform projects, so let's make a module of the network creation.
-In our module folder, we'll create a dir named vnet and we put two files.
+In our module folder, we'll create a dir named vnet and then we wil add two files, vnet.tf and vnet.vars:

 ```
 └── infrastructure-as-code